SonGorLick/GiveawayJoiner/README.md

-You can build own binaries:
+To build own binaries:

 1. Install Node.js (from your distro repositories or from Node.js official site)
 2. Download GiveawayJoiner sources

-3. Open terminal and in sources folder do this commands:
+3. Open terminal in sources folder and do this commands:

 npm install electron@2